A level results day 2020

 I’ve met my insurance offer

-This is a similar situation to meeting your firm offer – you don’t really need to do anything at the moment, just wait until your AS12 letter arrives through the post.
+This is a similar situation to meeting your firm offer – you don’t really need to do anything at the moment, just wait until your AS12 letter arrives by email.

 Again, UCAS Track may take a while to update your status – you can phone the university to check your confirmation if this takes longer than 4 days.